Foods High in Zinc

 Zinc is not stored in a particular part of human body.
 Hence, it is important to procure zinc essential for your bodily functions through the daily intake of food that are rich in zinc.
 Listed below are among the foods containing zinc.

-Apart from these, cooking foods in certain ways may aid to enhance the zinc’s bioavailability.
+Apart from these foods in the chart above, cooking foods in certain ways may aid to enhance the zinc’s bioavailability.
 For instance, prior to cooking grains, it would be beneficial if you soak them for five to seven hours, as this helps to break phytates – a storage form of phosphorous that may sometimes obstruct zinc’s absorption in the intestines.

 Even though it is essential for your health, it must be ensured that you intake zinc in correct proportion.
 The dosage of its consumption varies depending upon the age and sex of a person.
 For example, for infants from 0 to six months, the recommended intake of zinc is 2 mg per day.
 Likewise, for kids between seven months and three years, it is 3 mg per day.
 It is increased to 5 mg / day for kids from 4 to 8 years.
 Again, it is increased to 8 mg per day for kids between 9 and 13 years.
 However, after 14 years, the recommended intake of zinc differs and that too depending upon the sex, i.e. for males, it would be 11 mg per day and for females 9 mg per day.